cosmos/sdk-tutorials/academy/2-main-concepts/bridges.md

 <HighlightBox type="learning">

-In this section you will learn more about bridges in the Cosmos ecosystem, including the Gravity Bridge that connects Cosmos with Ethereum.
+In this section you will learn more about bridges in the Cosmos Ecosystem, including the Gravity Bridge that connects Cosmos with Ethereum.

 </HighlightBox>